weakish/docs-en/views/realtime-guide-intermediate.md

 1. Setting up a static message

-  You can fill in a global static JSON string in your app’s [Dashboard > Messaging > LeanMessage > Settings > Push Notification Settings](/dashboard/messaging.html?appid={{appid}}#/message/realtime/conf) for delivering push notifications with a static message.
+  You can fill in a global static JSON string in your app's [Dashboard > Messaging > LeanMessage > Settings > Push Notification Settings](/dashboard/messaging.html?appid={{appid}}#/message/realtime/conf) for delivering push notifications with a static message.
 For example, if you put:

   ```json
   { "alert": "New message received", "badge": "Increment" }
   ```

-  Then whenever there is a new message going to an offline user, the user will receive a push notification saying “New message received”.
+  Then whenever there is a new message going to an offline user, the user will receive a push notification saying "New message received".

   Keep in mind that `badge` is for iOS devices only which means to increase the number displayed on the badge of the app.
 Its value `Increment` is case-sensitive. [iOS Push Notification Guide · Customizing Push Notifications](ios_push_guide.html#customizing-push-notifications) introduces how you can clear the badge.
 Besides, you can also customize the sounds of push notifications for iOS devices.
 See [Push Notification Guide · Message Contents](push_guide.html#message-contents) for more details.